cashubtc/nuts/XX.md

 While it is common for mints to use powers-of-2, it is not required.
 (TODO: or is it?)

+Remember, the 'outputs' described here are just BlindedMessages and their blinding factors that are computed by Alice and Bob.
+They are _not_ sent to the mint until Bob decides to exit; many of the outputs computed during the lifetime of a channel will never be seen by the mint.

 For a given target amount (Bob's balance, or Alice's remainder), we first identify the largest amount in the keyset which is less than the target amount.
 We'll use as many proofs as possible of this largest